 Figure 8: Building and deploying microservices as containers

-Figure 8 shows an overview of the deployment of microservices of the retail application.
-Each microservice instance is deployed as a container and there are two containers per host
+Figure 8 shows how the microservices are deployed in the retail application.
+Each microservice instance is deployed as a container and there are two containers per host.

-Securing microservices is quite a common requirement when you use microservices in realworld scenarios.
-Before jumping in to microservices security let's have a quick look at how we normally implement security at the monolithic application level.
+Securing microservices is quite a common requirement when you used in real-world scenarios.
+Before jumping into microservices security let's have a quick look at how we normally implement security at the monolithic application level:

 So, can we directly translate this pattern into the MSA?
-Yes, but that requires a security component implemented at each microservices level that’s talking to a centralized/shared user repository and retrieve the required information.
-That's a very tedious approach of solving the microservices security problem.
+Yes, but that requires a security component implemented at each microservices level that’s talking to a centralized/shared user repository to retrieve the required information.
+That's a very tedious approach to solving the microservices security problem.

 Figure 9: Microservice security with OAuth 2.0 and OpenID Connect